sanity-io/diff-patch/README.md

 ### System Keys

-The following top-level document keys are ignored when diffing as they are managed by Sanity:
+The following keys are ignored at the root of the document when diffing a document as they are managed by Sanity:

 - `_id`
 - `_type`